 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which amends the lease accounting and disclosure requirements in ASC 842, Leases.
 The objective of this ASU is to increase transparency and comparability among organizations recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about lease arrangements.
-This ASU will require the recognition of lease assets and lease liabilities for those leases classified as operating leases under previous US GAAP.
+This ASU requires the recognition of lease assets and lease liabilities for those leases classified as operating leases under previous US GAAP.
 This ASU permits an accounting policy election for private companies to use a risk-free rate to discount the lease liability for each lease.
-The ASU became effective in for fiscal years beginning after December 15, 2021 using a modified retrospective approach.
-The organization is still evaluating the impacts of the recent accounting pronouncement.
+The ASU became effective for fiscal years beginning after December 15, 2021 using a modified retrospective approach.
+The organization determined the accounting pronouncement did not impact the organization as the current leases are primarily short term.
+The organization will continue to evaluate the pronouncement as changes to lease terms occur.